mostav02/me_cleaner_wiki/Internal-flashing-with-coreboot.md

 ## Neutralize Intel ME

-If you don't need to recover the space freed by me_cleaner just change the coreboot build option `CONFIG_USE_ME_CLEANER` to `y`, rebuild coreboot and flash it with the usual methods.
+If you don't need to recover the space freed by me_cleaner just change the coreboot build option `Strip down the Intel ME/TXE firmware` (`CONFIG_USE_ME_CLEANER`) to `y`, rebuild coreboot and flash it with the usual methods.

 ## ME neutralization and shrinking